About Brie

 - 2021 Winner of “Best Equestrian / Riding Lesson” within the Waterloo Region

-“Continuing Education” 2021
+“Continuing Education” before 2021

-- Positive Psychology (For Humans)
+- Equine Psychology

 “Continuing Education” 2022